 Citigroup hires BofA executive to run institutional client group compliance

-REUTERS: Citigroup Inc said on Friday (Sep 11) it had hired a Bank of America Corp executive to run compliance for its Institutional Clients Group (ICG).
+NEW YORK: Citigroup said on Friday (Sep 11) it had hired a Bank of America Corp executive to run compliance for its Institutional Clients Group (ICG).

 Jennifer Taylor will start as chief compliance officer for the ICG in December and will be based in the UK, according to a memo signed by Chief Compliance Officer Mary McNiff and ICG Chief Executive Officer Paco Ybarra.